spravil/PHP-Minecraft-Server-Status-Query/README.md

 } else {
 	echo"The Server ".$response['hostname']." is running on ".$response['version']." and is online, currently are ".$response['players']." players online
 	of a maximum of ".$response['maxplayers'].".
-The motd of the server is '".$response['motd']."'.";
+The motd of the server is '".$response['motd']."'.
+	The server has a ping of ".$response['ping']." milliseconds.";
 }
 ```
-If the server is offline it returns false else it returns an array which contains the variables 'hostname', 'players', 'motd', 'version' and 'maxplayers'.
+If the server is offline it returns false else it returns an array which contains the variables 'hostname', 'players', 'maxplayers', 'motd', 'version' and 'ping'.